visual-layer/visuallayer/README.md

 found’ placeholders

 We provide a subset of the original dataset by removing the aforementioned issues.

-To access the clean version of LAION-400M, sign up [here](https://forms.gle/khZpAGUQJeqgRwwo7).
+To access the clean version of LAION-400M, sign-up [here](https://forms.gle/khZpAGUQJeqgRwwo7).

 ## Disclaimer
 You are bound to the usage license of the original dataset.
 It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.
 We provide no warranty or guarantee of accuracy or completeness.